5jt/dyalog-cookbook/manuscript/14_Services.md

 A> The best way to start a console window with admin rights:
 A>
 A> 1.
 Press the Windows key.
 A> 1.
-Type "cmd"; if you are tempted to ask "what shall I type this into" then don't - just type.
+Type "cmd"; if you are tempted to ask "where shall I type this into" then don't - just type.
 A> 1.
 Right-click on "Command prompt" and select "Run as administrator".

 A Dyalog instance is started.
 In the session you should see something similar to this: